This featured sponsored apple salad recipe was created in partnership with our friends at Earthbound Farm.

 HOW TO START THE SALAD //

 I suggest you think about what type of salad greens you want to use.
-In this recipe, I used the Earthbound Farm Rosé Blend, which I love because its tender green leaves are ideal for a crunchy salad.
 You can use any green of your choice (I love Earthbound Farm’s romaine hearts, their kale and arugula blend in salads but you can make any of their greens work).
 I love these products first of all because they’re all certified organic.
 That means 100 percent of their farmers grow with cultural and biological practices that promote ecological balance, build healthy soils, conserve biodiversity and avoid the use of conventional chemicals and synthetic fertilizers, GMOs and irradiation.
 Knowing that makes me quite a happy camper!

 Once you know what greens you want to use, your next step is to choose what you want in the salad.
 Do you want something crunchy?
 Sweet?
 Savory?
 Do you want fruit included?
 Do you want to roast or steam veggies?
 Do you want to top it off with nuts or seeds?
 (If so, check out our How to Roast Nuts feature in our Basics series.)
 Do you want to add in a variety of fresh herbs for natural sweetness?
 Use your intuition here and do what feels good to you.
 There are no rules when it comes to making your own salad.